Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Introduction

+where the infimum is taken over all $\pi, \xi,\eta$ such that $\varphi=\langle\pi(\cdot)\xi,\eta\rangle_H $.
+The operations of this algebra are pointwise multiplication and addition.
+Also note that $\B(G)$ is a complete invariant of $G$, i.e.~$\B(G_1)$ and $\B(G_2)$ are isometrically isomorphic as Banach algebras if and only if $G_1$ and $G_2$ are topologically isomorphic as locally compact groups as proved by Walter in \cite{Wal74} (see also \cite{Wal70} and \cite[Theorem 3.2.5 p.~99]{KaL18}).

 Decomposable maps is a class of operators between $\mathrm{C}^*$-algebras generalizing completely positive maps.
-The class of decomposable maps is maybe the most general class of tractable operators.
-If $A$ and $B$ are $\mathrm{C}^*$-algebras, recall that a linear map $T \co A \to B$ is decomposable \cite{Haa} if there exist linear maps $v_1,v_2 \co A \to B$ such that the linear map
+The class of decomposable maps is perhaps the most general class of tractable operators.
+If $A$ and $B$ are $\mathrm{C}^*$-algebras, recall that a linear map $T \co A \to B$ is called decomposable \cite{Haa85} if there exist linear maps $v_1,v_2 \co A \to B$ such that the linear map